-In addition to the year-long course the program supports other activities including: pre- and post-doctoral fellowships in grand strategy; student and faculty research, educational conferences, and other scholarly work in grand strategy, as well as field-based programs to put grand strategy research and education into practice.
+In addition to the year-long course the program supports other activities including: pre- and post-doctoral fellowships in grand strategy; student and faculty research, academic conferences, and other scholarly work in grand strategy.
+The program operates under the auspices of International Security Studies at Yale.